 It should also be emphasized that this article is about nursing homes paid for by Medicaid.
 Nursing home care costs anywhere from $153 to $963 per day, depending on one’s state of residence.
 Medicaid pays for nursing home care for most Americans who require it.
 However, one must be financially eligible for Medicaid.
 Medicare does not pay for long term nursing home care.

-Finally, to avoid confusion, readers should be aware there are several different terms used to describe the non-institutional spouse, which include “Community Spouse,” “Healthy Spouse,” and “Well Spouse.”
-There are also terms used for the spouse residing in the nursing home and these are “Institutionalized Spouse” and “Needy Spouse”.
+Finally, to avoid confusion, readers should be aware there are several different terms used to describe the non-institutional spouse.
+They include “Community Spouse,” “Healthy Spouse,” and “Well Spouse.”
+There are also terms used for the spouse residing in the nursing home and these are “Institutionalized Spouse” and “Needy Spouse.”

 No, you, as the healthy spouse, will not lose your income, including Social Security.
-In fact, your income, as the Non-Institutionalized Spouse is not even considered when your spouse applies for Medicaid, and has no impact on whether your spouse is eligible for this program.
+In fact, your income, as the Non-Institutionalized Spouse, is not even considered when your spouse applies for Medicaid.
+And it has no impact on whether your spouse is eligible for this program.
 It is only your spouse’s income that will be considered for eligibility purposes.

 Although your income is not a factor in your spouse’s eligibility, a few states require the community spouse to contribute a portion of their income towards the cost of the nursing home care, IF their income exceeds a certain amount.
 However, even if this is the case, you, as the healthy spouse, will not have to contribute to the point that you will not have enough income on which to live.

 One doesn’t necessarily lose the income of their institutionalized husband or wife simply because that spouse moves into a nursing home paid for by Medicaid.
 Whether you, as the healthy spouse, can receive your spouse’s income depends on your own income, and if you need the extra income to support yourself.